Merzasphor/MWSE/docs/source/lua/type/tes3containerInstance.rst

 ----------------------------------------------------------------------------------------------------

 `onInventoryClose`_
     A callback function invoked when an inventory is closed.
 Typically not used outside of specific purposes.
+You may find tes3.reference's onCloseInventory() to be more convenient to use.

 .. toctree::
     :hidden: